-Litchfield National Park has some of the world's most stunning wetlands, waterfalls, wildlife and rock formations.
-And with the distance from Darwin to Litchfield National Park around 120 kilometres, it’s an easy day trip if you’re short on time.
+Litchfield National Park has some of the world’s most stunning wetlands, waterfalls, wildlife and rock formations.
+And with the distance from Darwin to Litchfield National Park around 120km, it’s an easy day trip if you’re short on time.

 You can cool down in the Buley Rockhole natural waterhole, splash about at the base of the Florence Falls, or take a refreshing time-out at Wangi Falls.
 All the while you’ll be surrounded by the pristine natural beauty that is Litchfield.

-Litchfield Escapes are one of the best-known tour operators in the Northern Territory and offer informative and reasonably priced day tours from Darwin in air-conditioned comfort.
+Grab a guided tour with one of the many great tour operators in the Northern Territory who offer informative and reasonably priced day tours from Darwin in air-conditioned comfort.